 Sheppard says the value of spending a semester researching and refining an idea lies in critical thinking skills and learning to communicate with a team.
-“In the Reese News Lab, we try to simulate what it’s like developing and testing ideas in the real world.
+“In the Reese Innovation Lab we try to simulate what it’s like developing and testing ideas in the real world.
 To do so, we learn the processes of evaluating our ideas based on their desirability, feasibility and viability.
 These are valuable skills to anyone working in media today, where you may be the one to develop the next big idea — or even just figure out how to make smaller changes happen.
 We do so in teams, bringing together different interests and skillsets just like you would in a newsroom or startup,” said Sheppard.

 The panel of guest judges included: